 Fortunately, we are not powerless in the face of the rising tide of loneliness.
 Caring interaction provides our species with vitality, resilience, joy, creativity and hope.
 Our brains provide neural rewards for generosity.
 Supporting others provides significant health benefits not only for the person receiving the support but the person giving it.

 The Arlington, MA Council on Aging (COA) offers many opportunities for social connection.
-During my internship there, I realized many elders are naturals at mindful connection.
+During my internship there while working on a Masters in Mindfulness Studies at Lesley University, I realized many elders are naturals at mindful connection.
 With time more precious, perfection and things matter less.
 What does matter is time spent together.
 They understand that deep listening and honesty support the kind of heartfelt aware connection that amplifies wellbeing.

 As I learned, many of the 200(!) or so Arlington COA volunteers are elders themselves.
 When asked what they were most grateful for, a number of volunteers told me it was the opportunity to support others.
 I found that quite moving.
 That understanding is both rare and badly needed.
 It should not take a natural disaster or realizing there are few years left for us to understand we have the tools to honor each other’s dignity in ways that are mutually supporting.

-My experience offering mindful tea and dialogue workshops during my internship is confirming my sense that elders might be well positioned to create and promote opportunities for the caring connection that is so badly needed in these increasingly lonely times.
+My experience offering mindful tea and dialogue workshops to elders confirmed my sense that they might be well positioned to create and promote opportunities for the caring connection that is so badly needed in these increasingly lonely times.
 During these tea and dialogue sessions, I observed: (1) caring support, (2) appreciation that deep listening powerfully benefits both the speaker and the listener, (3) growing trust and openness, (4) delight in sharing natural objects and stories (5) playful and joyous creativity, and not least (5) satisfaction from being able to support each other in ways that truly matter.